OO

 Test out the code

 As Ship is an abstract class, we can’t create one.
 We can only create a concrete class derived from it.
 We can reference it as pointer however, due to how C++ polymorphism works.
-Add the following to the top of your main.cpp
+Add the following in the game_system.hpp

 Do not move on until all your files appear in VS and it compiles!